Glen Ellyn, Illinois: Glen Ellyn Park District

 Glen Ellyn Park District was established on November 3, 1919, as a government agency for the community of Glen Ellyn.
 The facility was made to provide recreational activities such as, sports, dance, childcare and more.
 The park district provides more than 700 programs and is open all year round.
 The park district's year is divided into three seasons: Fall, Winter and Spring/Summer.
-It has 30 parks that are maintained for the community's use in both recreational and for programmed events like youth football and softball.
-The district counts with one outdoor aquatic facility Sunset Pool, four recreation buildings, 23 multipurpose parks and playgrounds and two lakes, including Ackerman Sports & Fitness Center and the Lake Ellyn Boathouse.
-The Park District launches other events like Taste of Glen Ellyn which is a great way to kick off the summer in town and surrounding areas.
-On Fourth of July the park district puts together a firework show in Lake Ellyn for everyone in the community, also counts with a Fourth of July parade that goes around the streets of the historic downtown Glen Ellyn.
+It has 30 parks that are maintained for both recreational use and programmed events like youth football and softball.
+The district has one outdoor aquatic facility Sunset Pool, four recreation buildings, 23 multipurpose parks and playgrounds and two lakes, including Ackerman Sports & Fitness Center and the Lake Ellyn Boathouse.
+Annual events include Taste of Glen Ellyn and a Fourth of July firework show and parade.